duritong/puppet-tor/README.md

 This function takes a 1024bit RSA private key as an argument and returns the onion address for an onion service for that key.

+At the moment, this function does not support v3 onions.

 ## generate_onion_key

 This function takes a path (on the puppet master!) and an identifier for a key and returns an array containing the matching onion address and the private key.
 The private key either exists under the supplied `path/key_identifier` or is being generated on the fly and stored under that path for the next execution.

+At the moment, this function does not support v3 onions.

 # Reference